olemagnp/hassio-futurehome2mqtt/README.md

 - Thermostats
   - Set mode
   - Set target temp
+  - Read current measured temperature (Note that the temperature sensor that have the "Set as main temp sensor" checkbox checked in the Futurehome app will be used)
   - Change fan speed if device supports it (e.g Sensibo)
 - Sensors
   - Battery